klipped/qb-redzone/README.md

 -I added a respawn timer so the person that dies doesnt get revived immediately after dying (would recommend setting to 5secs or more)

 -I also made it to where when the person enter the redzone it gives the person a gun of choice thats inputed im the "config.lua".

+HOW TO USE
+1. add files in resource folder
+2. utility_lib should be started first, make sure to go into server.cfg and add

+ensure utility_lib
+ensure utility_redzone

+3. adjust the config to your liking then enjoy.